scikit-image/scikit-image/doc/source/glossary.rst

     float values
         Representation of real numbers, for example as :obj:`np.float32` or :obj:`np.float64`.
 See :ref:`data_types`.
-Some operations on images need a float datatype (such as multiplicating image values with exponential prefactors in :func:`filters.gaussian`), so that
+Some operations on images need a float datatype (such as multiplying image values with exponential prefactors in :func:`filters.gaussian`), so that
         image of integer type are converted to float type internally.
 Also see :term:`int` values.